PacificCommunity/ofp-sam-transition-plan/notes/rfmo_discussion/questionnaire.md

 next-generation stock assessment software, preparing for a post Stock Synthesis era.

-This is to start an informal discussion that we can have via email, or I'm equally happy to schedule a call and we can chat for 30 minutes instead, if that's more convenient.
+This is to start an informal discussion that we can have via email, or we can schedule a call and chat for 30 minutes instead, if that's more convenient.
 The answers from the questionnaire will help us map the landscape to decide how best to move forward.

 1. What assessment software do you use for tuna and billfish assessments?
 If possible, can you indicate which software is used for which stock?